glaserlab/opto_constrain/README.md

 # Overview

-This repository contains code used for analyses in the paper "Constraining inferences of across-region interactions using neural activity perturbations".
+This repository contains code used for analyses in the paper "Constraining inference of across-region interactions using neural activity perturbations".

 This repository also contains an example notebook (`example.ipynb`) and a partial dataset (pickle files in data) used to run examples of the main analyses used in the paper.

 ## System Requirements

-All software dependencies to run the linear analysis is in the `requirements.txt` folder, which specifies version numbers and operating systems.
-To run the nonlinear analysis, additionally installing PyTorch and CUDA is required.
+All software dependencies to run the linear analysis are in the `requirements.txt` folder, which specifies version numbers and operating systems.
+To run the nonlinear analysis, additionally installing PyTorch and CUDA is required, and a computer with a GPU is most likely required for reasonable runtimes.

 Installation should take under 15 minutes.